LiliaFramework/Lilia/documentation/docs/meta/player.md

 **Purpose**

-Sets the flags for the player's character.
+Sets the flags for the player.
+Can set character flags, player flags, or both.

 **Parameters**

-* flags (string) - The flags to set for the character.
+* flags (string) - The flags to set.
+* flagType (string, optional) - The type of flags to set:
+  - "character" - Sets character flags (default)
+  - "player" - Sets player flags
+  - nil or omitted - Sets character flags (default)

 **Returns**